-Hopefully, you’ve noticed our new logo or seen one of our advertisements in the local paper.
+Hopefully, you’ve noticed our new logo or seen one of our advertisements in the local paper as we rebranded our organization in 2021.
 Or Maybe you’ve seen our new logo on face masks around town (they’re pretty comfortable, if you’d like one of your own, let us know and we will throw one in the mail to you).
 Hopefully our name is synonymous to quality industrial buildings for lease, our friendly staff, and our mission to attract and retain jobs and investments in our community.

 But maybe you're not so familiar with who we are, and assume TDC is just another three-letter company.

 On the off chance that you’ve heard of ‘The Development Corporation’, well, that is us!
 Although now we’ve changed our name to simply “TDC”.
 This used to be a quick way to refer to The Development Corporation, and we decided it suited us better, going forward.
 So we’re just a three-letter name company - and we’re excited about that!

 The three letters may not officially stand for anything anymore, but that doesn’t mean that there’s nothing behind our name.
 In fact, we’ve got a lot to back up those three letters.
 60 successful years as an organization, 18 Industrial buildings amounting to over 600,000 square feet, and hundreds of jobs created as the result of businesses establishing and growing in Clinton County, NY.